InteraptSkills/Mongoose-with-MongoDB/README.md

 7. Install MongoDB `npm install mongodb`

-7.  npm install dotenv
+8. npm install dotenv

+9. npm install pug

-8. Go into your dotenv and add the path to the database `MONGODB_URI=mongodb://localhost/students`
+10. Go into your dotenv and add the path to the database `MONGODB_URI=mongodb://localhost/students`

+11. Go into your `.gitignore` file and add `node_modules/

 <br />